What to do in a mental health emergency

 We cannot allow any visitors to watch group sessions or any other treatment due to privacy.
 We want to create a safe and engaging atmosphere for all patients and having an audience for group sessions compromises that.
 Instead, we encourage you to ask your child to share with you what they are learning and what activities they are doing in group sessions.
 This sends a message to your child that you care about what they are learning and that it is important.
 Having them share with you may also help them to better understand and retain the information.

 Someone will check on your child around-the-clock.
-We check on our patients every 15 minutes, 24 hours a day, even if a guardian is in the room.
+We check on our patients at least every 15 minutes, 24 hours a day, even if a guardian is in the room.
 These regular check-ups are conducted to ensure the safety and well-being of all patients.

 The Legal Guardian Rooming-in Agreement is important to keep the unit safe.
 Every part of this agreement has been determined by state or regulatory policies as well as organizational policies and procedures.
 As a parent/legal guardian rooming-in, you will be required to sign and follow the expectations in the agreement in order to stay with your child.
 If you decline to sign, we will ask you to leave.
 If at any point during your stay the care team determines this agreement is not being followed, we will ask you to leave the facility.
 The treatment team will determine when and if return is appropriate.
 Please let us know if you have any questions or concerns about the agreement.